johsteffens/beth/README.md

    * Arrays, Strings, Hash Maps etc.
    * ... and more

-## bclos
-Library bclos contains an experimental closure framework.
-It is used by the Interpreter of the [Actinon Programming Language](https://github.com/johsteffens/actinon).
+<a name = "bmath"></a>

-## bmath
+## bmath - Algebraic Subsystem
-Library bmath focuses on general purpose numerical mathematics.
-All algorithms have been (re)designed from scratch.
-Many are optimized for modern architectures in a cache- and platform-oblivious manner.
+Library bmath defines a linear algebra subsystem for vectors and matrices and provides a suite of functionality around numerical analysis.
+The following functionality is offered:

-   * Vector and Matrix objects and associated basic algebra (Addition, Multiplication, Inversion, ...).
+   * Vector and Matrix subsystem with associated basic algebra (Addition, Multiplication, Inversion, ...).
+   * Linear Solvers
-   * Complex numbers.
+   * Complex Numbers
    * Fourier Transformation (DFT and FFT)
    * Matrix Decomposition:
       * LU, QR, Cholesky
       * Bi-, Tri-Diagonalization
       * Eigen Values & Vectors (EVD)
       * Singular Values & Vectors (SVD)

+All algorithms have been redesigned/redeveloped from scratch (no adaption of pre-existing code, no *fortranitis*).
+Many are optimized for modern architectures in a cache- and platform-oblivious manner.
+Some are based on new or unconventional ideas.

+<a name = "bclos"></a>
+## bclos - Closures (Functional Programming)
+Library bclos contains a closure framework useful for for functional programming and interpreter design.
+It is used by the Interpreter of the [Actinon Programming Language](https://github.com/johsteffens/actinon).

 # Core Concepts